Painting instructor Rod Moore teaches plein air drawing to a group of Italiana Tours participants

 Our First Evening

 At a cozy trattoria, we gather at one long table.
-The noise level quickly rises as people swap “Where are you froms?”
+The noise level quickly rises as people swap “Where are you froms?”.

 My All’Amatriciana pizza is spicy and delicious, paired with another red wine.
 Dessert brings four digestifs, including the ever-popular limoncello, served ice-cold.

-My Day at the Italian Sketchbook Retreat
+My Day at the Italian Sketchbook Retreat in Le Marche

-After breakfast the next morning, we assemble in the large breakfast room where tables are arranged in a U-shape.
+The next morning, we assemble in the large breakfast room where tables are arranged in a U-shape.
 Rod leads us through warm-up exercises to prepare us for sketching en plein air later in the day.

 I lose myself in drawing lines, experimenting with cross-hatching and stippling (new to me!), and studying values from dark to light.

-Rod introduces us to the Rule of 6—breaking any scene into six basic shapes to capture the “big picture” before layering in details.
+Rod introduces us to the Rule of 6: breaking any scene into six basic shapes to capture the “big picture” before layering in details.

 So we can practice breaking scenes into six parts, Rod has provided us with hundreds of reference photos on Dropbox.
 He also encourages us to use our own photos if we wish.